lithops-cloud/lithops/docs/index.rst

 Welcome to Lithops!
 ********************

-**Lithops is a Python multi-cloud serverless computing framework** that empowers you to **run unmodified Python code at massive scale** on leading serverless platforms and beyond.
+**Lithops is a Python multi-cloud distributed computing framework** that empowers you to **run unmodified Python code at massive scale** across cloud, HPC, on-premise, and serverless platforms.

 Whether you're processing terabytes of data or launching thousands of parallel tasks, Lithops lets you **focus on your code, not infrastructure**.
 It brings simplicity, performance, and flexibility to cloud-native computing.